jjvanzon/Circular-Language-Spec/broader-view/semantic-modeling/extensive-classification-with-interfaces.md

 Then, for instance, you can program classes that can then be used in J Sound as an operator.
 That's cool.

-I never really organized a system as such, but thinking in that way, does lead to extensibility.
+I never really organized a system as such, but thinking in that way, might lead to extensibility.

 Perhaps several object classes could have physically the same attribute, so that an attribute can belong to multiple classes.
 Perhaps that should be part of inheritance, though.
 That might be less uncontrolled.
 (For instance the BackColor attribute can be part of multiple classes.
 Perhaps BackColor should be something they all centrally relate to.)